graeme-winter/dials_tutorials/thaumatin/processing_in_detail.md

 tools (spot finding, indexing, refinement, integration, symmetry, scaling, exporting to MTZ) or you can run `xia2`, which makes informed choices for you at each stage.
-In this tutorial we will run through each of the steps in turn, checking the output as we go.
-We will also enforce the correct lattice symmetry.
+In this tutorial we will run through each of the steps in turn, taking a look at the output as we go.
+We will also look at enforcing the correct lattice symmetry.

+The aim of this tutorial is to introduce you to the tools, not teach about data processing - it is assumed you have some idea of the overall process from e.g. associated lectures.
+With the graphical tools, I am not making so much effort to explain the options as simply "playing" will give you a chance to learn your way around and also find the settings which work for you.
+Particularly with looking at diffraction images, the "best" settings are very personal.

 ## Tutorial data